HL7/smart-app-launch/index.md

 if your app is *able to protect* a `client_secret`, e.g.:

 * App runs on a trusted server with only server-side access to the secret
-* App is a native app that uses dynamic client registration and secure url registration
+* App is a native app that uses more complex technolgies (such as dynamic client registration and universal redirect_uris) to protect the `client_secret`

 #### Use the <span class="label label-primary">public app</span> profile
 if your app is *unable to protect* a `client_secret`, e.g.:

 * App is an HTML5/JS based in-browser app that would expose the secret in user space
-* App is a native app and doesn't use more complex OAuth2 features, (including dynamic client registration and secure url registration)
+* App is a native app that can only distribute a `client_secret` statically

 ## Registering a SMART App with an EHR